 Marijuana is different from these drugs because there is no consensus that marijuana has any legitimate medical use.There have been studies that show some benefit from marijuana.
 This drug treats nausea as a result of chemotherapy, ocular pressure, increasing appetite and provides pain relief.
 Despite these potential benefits, it is not recommended to use marijuana in its current form due to the health risks and risk of addiction.

 What Is Addiction?

-Addiction is defined as a chronic, relapsing brain disease, according to the National Institute on Drug Abuse.
-Addiction has symptoms, like any other disease.
+According to the National Institute on Drug Abuse, addiction is a chronic, relapsing brain disease.
 The primary symptom of drug addiction is the continued use of a drug despite harmful consequences to family, social obligations, work and school.
-Long-term use of marijuana is addicting.
+Long-term use of marijuana is addictive.